 Muskellunge is contemporary, original American music that incorporates the traditions of the past into the topics of today.

 Nolan has opened for luminaries of Americana like Greg Brown, Peter Rowan, Odetta, Fred Eaglesmith, Los Lobos, Sam Bush, Bela Fleck, Tim O’Brien, David Grisman, Jerry Douglas, and Leon Russell.
-He has also opened for contemporary artists like Sugarland, Billy Currington, Railroad Earth, Catie Curtis, Cowboy Junkies, Gregory Alan Isakov, Pat Green, Richard Buckner, Jack Johnson, Infamous Stringdusters, Freight Hoppers, Sonia Dada, Tim Reynolds, Dave Simonett, Nicki Bluhm and the Gramblers, Roger Clyne and the Peacemakers, Son Volt and the list goes on and on...
+He has also opened for contemporary artists like Sugarland, Leftover Salmon, Railroad Earth, Derek Trucks, Cowboy Junkies, Gregory Alan Isakov, Pat Green, Richard Buckner, Jack Johnson, Infamous Stringdusters, Freight Hoppers, Sonia Dada, Tim Reynolds, Dave Simonett, Nicki Bluhm and the Gramblers, Roger Clyne and the Peacemakers, Son Volt and the list goes on and on...

 Nolan performed in several bands in Boston, including The Benders, The Resophonics, with Kris Delmhorst, Ry Cavanaugh, The Vinyl Avenue String Band, Jabe, Bow Thayer, and his own 33.
 He was dubbed “Central to the (Boston) roots-rock revival” by WBUR radio.
 His bands won two Boston Music Awards (BMA) and were nominated for BMA’s 7 times in his 5 years in the city.
 Since returning to Arizona, Nolan was named “Best Musician” by the readers of the Arizona Daily Sun and has been dubbed “One of the best songwriters in the southwest,” and "Flagstaff's Poet Laureate."
 (FlagLive)

 Nolan’s studio credits include recording with grammy-winner Levon Helm (The Band), Dana Colley and Billy Conway (Morphine), Paul Q. Koldrie (Pixies, PJ Harvey, Radiohead and more), Jennifer Kimball (The Story, Wayfaring Strangers) among many others.
-Nolan’s songs have appeared on 17 cds to date, he has released five solo cd’s, three discs with The Benders, five with Muskellunge Bluegrass, and four with former band Onus B. Johnson.
-Nolan's work as a bass player and harmony singer pushes the release list over 70 recordings.
+Nolan’s songs have appeared on 19 cds to date, he released five solo cd’s, three discs with The Benders, six with Muskellunge, four with former band Onus B. Johnson. and a duo disc with Dave Desmelik.
+Nolan's work as a bass player and harmony singer pushes the release list over 75 recordings.

 Nolan has performed at the Newport Folk Festival (RI), Cambridge Folk Festival (MA), Boston Folk Festival (MA), Telluride Bluegrass Festival (CO), Sedona Bluegrass Festival (AZ), Tweed River Music Festival (VT), Roots on the River (VT), Tilted Earth Music Festival (AZ), Musical Instrument Museum Music Festival (AZ) and Pickin’ in the Pines Acoustic Music Festival (AZ) among many more.
 His music has aired on nationally syndicated radio shows like World Café, Nashville Bluegrass Breakdown, and Car Talk.

-Nolan currently performs his own songs solo, with the Nolan McKelvey Band, with Muskellunge, and is the bass player in Tramps and Thieves.
+Nolan currently performs his own songs solo, with the Walleye, with Muskellunge, and is the bass player in Tramps and Thieves.
 He performs regularly in the Southwest, and occasionally on the east coast.